giorgia-amici/ng-fundation/README.md

 ```

-The following are two example of fulfilling a GET request in Angular and decide wheather
+The following are two examples of fulfilling a GET request in Angular and decide wheather
-or not binding them directly to the scope(case possible with $resource but not possible in the current version of Angular with $http).
+or not binding their responses directly to the scope(case possible with $resource but not possible in the current version of Angular with $http).
 The first one uses the $resource service while the second one uses the $http service.

 ```javascript